Dallas Protective Order Lawyer

 A magistrate judge will generally order an emergency protective order in assault cases after you are arrested.
 The purpose of the order is to prevent the accused from committing future family violence against the complaining witness, to not communicate directly or indirectly with the complaining witness or any member of the complaining witnesses’ family, to not go near the residence or workplace, and to suspend the accused’s concealed handgun license and prohibit the accused from possessing a firearm.
 The order can be for a minimum of 31 days or maximum of 61 days.
 After the expiration of the emergency protective order, the complaining witness can seek to get a Final Protective Order, which can last up to 2 years.

 Facing charges for violating a protective order?
 Don't wait to get counsel.
-Call our firm today at (214) 238-9392 to speak with a Dallas attorney today about your protective order violation charges.
-Se habla Español.
+Call our firm today at (214) 238-9392 to speak with a Dallas protective order attorney today about your charges.

 Protective orders come with harsh consequences so always try to fight them!
 Protective orders are public records, which means anyone can see the order.
 In addition, you may be required to pay for and complete long and expensive “Batterers Intervention” classes.
 You can be forced to find a new home if required to stay away from your current residence because the complaining witness lives there or even find a new job.
 Protective Orders can make it illegal for you to possess a firearm under federal law.
 This provision can subject you to federal prosecution.